 The Regional Office does not have sufficient internal controls over the financial reporting process.
 While the Regional Office maintains controls over the processing of most accounting transactions, there are not sufficient controls over the preparation of the cash-basis financial statements for management or employees in the normal course of performing their assigned functions to prevent or detect and correct financial statement misstatements and disclosure errors and omissions in a timely manner.
-The Regional Office's financial information required material adjusting and reclassifying entries to present the financial statements in accordance with the cash basis of accounting.
+The Regional Office's draft financial statements needed a material adjustment to the Institute fund in order to present the financial statements in accordance with the cash basis of accounting.